Chart Color Schemes

 Castle Hill - East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, Castle Hill - East is expected to increase by 510 persons to 2041, recording a gain of 9.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of national statistical areas, with Castle Hill - East expected to expand by approximately 510 persons to reach a total of around 5,892 by 2041.
+This reflects an overall gain of about 9.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population